LucasBarretto86/LearningJS/LearningExpressJS/src/expressBlogExample/README.md

 ```

-> Notice that we created an object and then we send it as a local variable to our view
+> **Notice:** that we created an object and then we send it as a local variable to our view

 ## Create `index.ejs` view